 These essential elements are combined into a perfectly formulated solution, some as just trace elements, based on Dr. Mittleider’s years of experience in growing greenhouse plants.

 In order to properly carry out this gardening method, you will need to purchase the Mittleider Magic Micro-Mix.
 It can be found online at The Food for Everyone Foundation website which is the founder’s organization.
 It was established to train countries with little fresh food to eat in his gardening method.
-You can also find it on numerous gardening websites, at Walmart, or on Amazon.

 Get yours here: